4d/4D-SVG/Documentation/Methods/SVG_Filter_ColorMatrix.md

 In the [values](# "Numeric values for the transformation matrix") parameter, you pass numeric values based on the keyword passed in the type parameter:

-* With the "_matrix_" keyword: you pass a list of 20 matrix values, separated by whitespace andHome.mdor a comma.
+* With the "_matrix_" keyword: you pass a list of 20 matrix values, separated by whitespace and/or a comma.
 * With the "_saturate_" keyword: you pass a single real number value (0 to 1).
 The permitted value according to the specification is 0-1, but many browsers accept higher values >1 to allow over-saturation.
 * With the "_hueRotate_" keyword: you pass a single real number value (to indicate degrees of rotation).
 * With the "_luminanceToAlpha_" keyword: you do not pass a numeric value.
 The [values](# "Numeric values for the transformation matrix") parameter is not used with this type, which discards the alpha channel and replaces it with values equal to the input's luminance.